saanrhyne/writeups/smileyCTF/misc-sky.md

 The flag is: .;,;.{g00gl3_ai_th1nks_th3s3_pr0duc3_r3n3w3bl3_3n3rgy_1ma0}

-This was the third challenge we solved, and wwas a team effort.
+This was the third challenge we solved, and was a team effort.
 OSINT challenges are lots of fun, especially when you have to use logic and you can't just find the image on Instagram somwhere.